Today’s healthy spaetzle recipe is all about a new type of pasta that is very easy to make.

 This should provide enough calories for you to function properly without feeling fatigued, provided that you don’t exercise too much.

 However, if you want to have a wholesome, nutritious meal, we recommend pairing spaetzle with a side salad.
 We will go into more detail about side dishes later.

 Sauces for Spaetzle

 Today’s spaetzle recipe wouldn’t be complete without mushroom sauce.

-Mushrooms are high in B vitamins and proteins while staying low in calories and fats.
-In other words, not only are mushrooms healthy, they also make excellent filler to keep you full.
+Mushrooms are high in B vitamins and proteins while low in calories and fats.
+In other words, not only are mushrooms healthy, but they also make excellent fillers.

 To make mushroom sauce, you will need to make a roux.
 A roux is a thickening agent made by cooking flour in some sort of fat such as oil or butter.

 Instead of making the roux first, we sauté the mushrooms to draw out moisture.
 This will give them a meat-like texture and smoky, charred flavor.

 Once the mushrooms are browned, add flour directly into the pan.
 The residual fat that is used to cook the mushrooms will cook the flour.

 Our mushroom sauce also contains bacon, onions, garlic, white wine, heavy cream, and herbs to make it more flavorful.